 It is easy to fall into a negative mindset about different life situations.
-When we continue to play negative thoughts over and over in our mind, they become more believable and often lead to self-defeating thoughts, emotions, and actions.
+When we continue to play negative thoughts over and over in our minds, they become more believable and often lead to self-defeating thoughts, emotions, and actions.
 A good way to combat negative thinking is cognitive reframing.
 Reframing focuses on adjusting our point of view on a given situation, the facts remain the same, but a deliberate shit is made in how we see it.
-The goal in cognitive reframing is to try to find a more constructive interpretation of what is happening, which allows us to neutralize negative feelings and become more positive focused.
+The goal of cognitive reframing is to try to find a more constructive interpretation of what is happening, which allows us to neutralize negative feelings and become more positive focused.

 The Cognitive Approach to Negative thinking: Ellis’ ABC model